LEC Public Policy Conference on Competition Among Online Platforms

 Event Date: Thursday, October 10 to Thursday, October 10, 2013

 Location: George Mason University School of Law 3301 Fairfax Drive, Arlington, VA 22201

-On the morning of October 10, the Law & Economics Center will host a public policy conference on Competition Among Online Platforms.
+Program Description: On the morning of October 10, the Law & Economics Center hosted a public policy conference on Competition Among Online Platforms.

 For More Information, Contact:

 © 2014 Law & Economics Center All Rights Reserved.